ZEDTARIK/jyputer/README.md

 	5- How to ask the user for input until they give a valid response in Python 6- List Comprehension in Python

+#  Learn about Pandas
+	1- Learn about Pandas groupby operations

 To be Continued